BranchMetrics/branch-deep-linking-public-api/README.md

 NOTE: If you POST to the this endpoint with the same alias, and a matching set of other POST parameters to an existing aliased link, the original will be returned to you.
 If it clashes and you don't specify a match, will return a HTTP 409 error.

 **type** _optional_
 : ADVANCED: Set type to 1, to make the URL a one-time use URL.
-It won't deep link after 1 successful deep link
+It won't deep link after 1 successful deep link.

 ##### Tracking

 **identity**  _optional_
 : The identity used to identify the user.
-If the link is not tied to an identity, there's no need to specify an identity
+If the link is not tied to an identity, there's no need to specify an identity.

 **tags** _optional_
 : An array of strings, which are custom tags in which to categorize the links by.
-Recommended syntax: "tags":[t1,t2,t3]
+Recommended syntax: "tags":[t1,t2,t3].

 **campaign** _optional_
-: the campaign in which the link will be used. eg: "new_product_launch", etc
+: The campaign in which the link will be used. eg: "new_product_launch", etc.

 **feature** _optional_
-: the feature in which the link will be used. eg: "invite", "referral", "share", "gift", etc
+: The feature in which the link will be used. eg: "invite", "referral", "share", "gift", etc.

 **channel** _optional_
-: the channel in which the link will be shared. eg: "facebook", "text_message"
+: The channel in which the link will be shared. eg: "facebook", "text_message".

 **stage** _optional_
-: A string value that represents the stage of the user in the app. eg: "level1", "logged_in", etc
+: A string value that represents the stage of the user in the app. eg: "level1", "logged_in", etc.